“Two souls dwell, alas, in my breast’ (Faust I)

 jlang says:

 Hello Claudia, thank you very much for your kind comment.
-In fact, my daily experience is still and now more than ever that with every disturbance, with every problem, with every open question, I immediately go into the consciousness of likeness and then receive the solution, not always immediately, but always correctly (which then turns out to be the case).
+In fact, my daily experience is still, and now more than ever, that whenever I encounter a disturbance, a problem, or an unanswered question, I immediately enter into the consciousness of mirroring and then receive the solution, not always immediately, but always correctly (as it turns out).

 Would you like more?
-You can have that, either a deepening of the statements on my website (these are, of course, strong abbreviations of the respective topics and also represent only about half of the overall concept) or answers to specific questions on your part.
+You can have that, either in the form of more in-depth explanations of the statements on my website (which are very abbreviated versions of the respective topics and also only represent about half of the overall concept) or answers to specific questions you may have.

 Go ahead!